Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

 \subsubsection{System Parameters}

-Regarding LTE, we consider a downlink with carrier frequency $f_c$ at the core $2$~GHz band.
-A base station decides the nodes to schedule on a specific subcarrier (or block of contiguous subcarriers).
-Scheduling decisions can be made every millisecond, defining a time slot duration of one millisecond~\cite{LTEStandard}.
-In order to effectively harness predictions at the base station, prediction horizons above five slots are required to compensate for the processing delays involved~\cite{schmidt2011bit}.
-We consider pedestrian mobility with a maximum speed $\nu_{max}$ of 1,67~m/s (6~km/h), and vehicular speeds of 40 and 80~km/h.
-The maximum Doppler frequency can be calculated as
+We consider an LTE downlink with carrier frequency~$f_c$ in the $2$~GHz band.
+A base station assigns the mobile nodes to a specific sub\-carrier (or block of contiguous sub\-carriers).
+Scheduling decisions can be made every millisecond, defining a slot duration of one millisecond~\cite{LTEStandard}.
+Each transmission experiences interference from the base stations of neighboring cells that are using the same frequency band (inter-cell interference).
+No exclusion area is modelled and hence interferers can be located arbitrarily close to the receiver.
+Although interferers are not mobile in this scenario, interference is impacted by node mobility leading to similar effects.
+In order to harness predictions at the base station, a prediction horizon above five slots is required to compensate for the processing delays involved~\cite{schmidt2011bit}.
+We model the mobility with a maximum speed $\nu_{\rm max} = 1.67~{\rm m/s}=6~{\rm km/h}$ for pedestrians and $40$ and $80~{\rm km/h}$ for vehicles.
+We also consider a WSN with $f_c=2.4$~GHz.
+The standard defines message lengths with a minimum of eight packets.
+With a packet duration of $577$~$\mu$s, the slot duration is $4.6$~ms~\cite{WirelesSensorStandard}.
+These values give a prediction horizon of $23$~ms for predicting five slots ahead.
+We use the same pedestrian mobility as in LTE.
+All parameters are summarized in Table~\ref{tab:Technologies}.
+The maximum Doppler shift is $\Delta_f = 2 f_c\, \nu_{\rm max}/c$ with the speed of light $c$.